-Zip 40-minutes north-west of Cairns to the upper section of the park to access the Din Din Barron Falls Lookout track – from here it’s an easy stroll along an elevated boardwalk before arriving at the pièce de résistance.
+Zip 40-minutes north-west of Cairns to the upper section of the park to access the Din Din Barron Falls Lookout track.
+From here it’s an easy stroll along an elevated boardwalk before arriving at the pièce de résistance.

 The steep, tiered cascade is quite the sight as the Barron River plunges into the dramatic gorge below, even more so during the wet season when there’s been substantial rainfall.

-Rising from the rainforests of Mount Hypipamee National Park, the river actually winds itself 60km across the Atherton Tableland – through one of Australia’s highest rainforest belts – before making the above descent into the gorge, and eventually out to the Coral Sea.
+Rising from the rainforests of Mount Hypipamee National Park, the river actually winds itself 60km across the Atherton Tablelands – through one of Australia’s highest rainforest belts – before making the above descent into the gorge, and eventually out to the Coral Sea.

 Before driving back to the city, take some time to peruse Kuranda Village.
-The eccentric sibling to Cairns, this mountain retreat is a whole lotta of quirky and colourful smack bang in the centre of World Heritage-listed rainforest.
+The eccentric sibling to Cairns, this mountain retreat is a whole lotta quirky and colourful smack bang in the centre of World Heritage-listed rainforest.

 Warning: it’s unlikely you’ll be leaving with empty hands here, with two market locations open daily (the Original and Heritage markets), a candy kitchen, fudge bar and tea room – just to name a few – all within the town’s centre.

 Psst, prefer to stick around the Cairns CBD instead?
-Set your sights on the Esplanade for a long, lazy day of lagoon swims, alfresco dining, and boutique shopping.
+Set your sights on the Esplanade for a long, lazy day of lagoon swims, alfresco dining and boutique shopping.